Multidimensional continued fractions and symbolic codings of toral translations: Introduction

 \section{Introduction}

 One of the classical motivations of symbolic dynamics is to provide representations of dynamical systems as subshifts made of infinite sequences which code itineraries through suitable choices of partitions.
-In the present paper we focus on symbolic models for toral translations.
+In the present paper, we focus on symbolic models for toral translations.
 More precisely, for a given toral translation, we provide symbolic realizations based on multidimensional continued fraction algorithms.
 These realizations have strong dynamical and arithmetic properties.
 In particular, they define bounded remainder sets for toral translations with a natural subdivision structure governed by the underlying continued fraction algorithm.
 We recall that bounded remainder sets are defined as sets having bounded local discrepancy.
 In ergodic terms, these are sets for which the Birkhoff sums of their characteristic function have bounded deviations.
-Their study started with the work of W. M. Schmidt in his series of papers on irregularities of distributions (see for instance \cite{Schmidt:74}) and has generated an important literature (see e.g.\ \cite{Grepstad-Lev} for the according references).
+Their study started with the work of W.~M.~Schmidt in his series of papers on irregularities of distributions (see for instance \cite{Schmidt:74}) and has led to many important contributions; see \cite{Grepstad-Lev} for references.